dugancathal/video_conference/tutorial/part3.md

 });
 ```

-After we inject the `$injector` service (and look at the Angular docs for a "few" minutes),
+After we inject the `$injector` service (and look at the Angular docs for a few minutes),
 the implementation is straightforward.
 Note the inclusion of a `SAFE_MESSAGES` list
 to only let known message types through.